The Tax-Free Savings Account, or TFSA, was first introduced to Canadians in 2009 as a new way to save, invest, and reduce taxes.

 With a TFSA, you can sell your equity and withdraw it all at the same time and incur zero additional taxes.

-The same cannot be said if you tried this with a non-registered account: you would incur a huge capital gains tax liability since the massive withdrawal would likely maximize your marginal tax rate for that year.
-If your average marginal tax rate on the capital gains was 50%,
+The same cannot be said if you tried this with a non-registered account: you would incur a huge capital gains tax liability since the massive withdrawal would likely maximize your marginal tax rate upwards of 50% for that year.

 You should only use non-registered accounts after you’ve maxed out your TFSA and RRSP.
 Non-registered accounts have no contribution limit.